Some preliminary information: The Prevalance of Needle Phobia

 A major problem in determining the prevalence of needle phobia is that it usually involves trying to count the number of people who aren't there.
 A person cannot go into a clinic or doctor's office and ask how many people did not make an appointment that day because of a fear of possible needle procedures.
 No one will have any idea of what that number would be.

-Some studies have been done by questioning the general public.
+Some studies have been done by questioning the general public in a non-medical environment.
 It has been hoped that this could help to solve the problem of needle phobics being "selected out" of the studies.

 In both 1998 and 2001, a Gallup poll found the percentage of the general population of the United States that claimed to be afraid of needles and getting injections to be 21 percent on both occasions.
 The Gallup surveys were made during the periods of November 20-22, 1998 and February 19-21, 2001.
 The percentage was essentially equal (within the margin of error) for men and women.